austinjones/postage-rs/README.md

   - Sinks can be chained, and filtered.
   - Streams can be chained, filtered, mapped, and merged.
   - Sinks and streams can log their values, for easy app debugging.

+Postage is in **beta** quality.
+The functionality is implemented and has unit/integration test coverage.
+But it needs to be tested on more hardware, and more operating systems.

 ## Channels
 ### postage::mpsc